 If you haven’t been to Koh Chang yet, you probably have a completely wrong imagination of the nightlife here.
 During daytime mostly quiet and relaxed, the beach towns on the western side of the island are packed with bars bars and bars.
 We are mostly talking about beer bars here and there is only one proper indoor nightlife club called “One Night Club” on White Sand Beach.
 There are also heaps of nice beach restaurants that turn into drinking and party places after sunset.

-White Sand Beach has by far the highest concentration of nightlife spots and especially beer bars in Koh Chang.
-Hat Kai Bae comes second, they even started a small bar strip calling it “Walking Street” (refering to the infamous Soi in Pattaya).
+White Sand Beach has by far the highest concentration of nightlife spots and especially girly bars in Koh Chang.
+Hat Kai Bae comes second, they even started a small bar strip calling it “Walking Street” (referring to the infamous Soi in Pattaya).
 Lonely Beach is somewhat like the Khaosan of Koh Chang, means a backpacker mecca with heaps of cool bars that attract a lot of local Thai girls with regular day jobs looking for adventures with Farang tourists.

 Other Things To Do in Koh Chang